Trends in Australia's Balance of Payments

 Capital flows by sector

 Prior to 2007, around two-thirds of foreign capital flows into Australia was directed to the financial sector.
 This was because Australian banks funded most of their lending by borrowing in overseas markets.
 During the 2010s, net capital flows to the Australian banking sector declined to around zero as banks funded more of their operations using domestic deposits.
 Meanwhile, there were large public sector capital inflows related to purchases of Australian government debt.
 Foreign investment also played an important role in expanding the capacity of Australia's resources sector in order to meet growing global demand for Australian commodities.
 These capital inflows to the private sector have been partially offset by outflows from Australian superannuation funds, which have accumulated a large stock of foreign assets, particularly foreign equities.
-Since 2020, there have been net capital outflows from the financial sector, including banks.
-This is mainly because banks reduced their stock of overseas debt, partly reflecting access to low cost domestic funding, including through the RBA's Term Funding Facility.
+In 2020, there was a net capital outflow from the financial sector, including banks.
+This was mainly because banks reduced their stock of overseas debt, partly reflecting access to low-cost domestic funding, including through the RBA's Term Funding Facility.
+Since then, capital outflows have been small and across all sectors.

 Graph: Australian Capital Flows by Sector